MichiganTokenizers/SKL-FlowTestnet-Hackathon/planning.md

    - Create local database schema and update backend to store and retrieve data from `keeper.db`.
 3. **Feature Development**
    - Build components for league, team, and contract management using local data.
-   - Implement transaction system with TON blockchain.
+   - Implement transaction system with TON blockchain, including:
+     - Enabling users to pay league fees using their TON wallet.
+     - Displaying the payment status of league fees for users.
+     - Logging league fee transactions from the TON blockchain into the local database.
+     - Notifying users of unpaid league fees, with eventual removal from the league if fees remain unpaid by a deadline.
 4. **Testing and Deployment**
    - Test the application for bugs and performance issues.
    - Deploy the application to a production environment.